alanjones2/Alan-Jones-article-code/waterfall/readme.md

 - plotlyhelper.py - this contains the `waterfall` function and can be imported as a library

 - st_waterfall.py - this is a sample application in the form of a Streamlit app which also contians a Matplotlic implementation

-- The other files have a variety of programs that the author was playing around with.